a-y-2/calculator/README.md

 SPE MINI PROJECT

-Update this to check GITScm polling..
+Update this to check GITScm polling.